Fights Cold Sores and Boosts Immunity

 Take 2 capsules three times daily for up to 6 months, or as directed by a qualified health care practitioner.

-Amino acid support
+- Amino acid support

-medical advice to individuals from a qualified health care professional.
+The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 L-lysine has been proven to reduce levels of chronic anxiety in those who have low dietary intakes of the amino acid.
 A double-blind, placebo controlled and randomized study including one hundred and eighty healthy Japanese adults were given a week-long oral treatment with L-lysine (2.64 g per day) and L-arginine (2.64 g per day) to access whether or not the treatment could normal hormonal stress responses in persons with high trait anxiety.
 In was confirmed that in both sexes, the treatment with these amino acids caused a significant reduction in both trait and state anxiety as well as decreasing the basal levels of salivary cortisol and chromogranin-A (a salivary marker of the sympatho-adrenal system) in male subjects.